ml-explore/mlx/docs/src/dev/extensions.rst

             const std::vector<int>& argnums) {
         // Forward mode diff that pushes along the tangents
         // The jvp transform on the the primitive can built with ops
-        // that are scheduled on the same stream as the primtive
+        // that are scheduled on the same stream as the primitive

         // If argnums = {0}, we only push along x in which case the
         // jvp is just the tangent scaled by alpha